 How To Spot Fake Essential Oil Brands

-If you’re interested in using essential oils it is super important to learn how to spot fake essential oils.
-Below are the easiest ways to find out whether an essential oil is fake or real.
+If you’re interested in using essential oils, learning how to spot fake essential oils is super important.
+Below are the easiest ways to determine whether an essential oil is fake or real.

-Essential oils contain strong chemical compounds that can break down and react when coming in contact with plastic.
+Essential oils contain potent chemical compounds that can break down and react when coming in contact with plastic.

 The bottle should also be a dark color.
 Essential oils can go bad if exposed to ultraviolet radiation.